 Hemi looked up from his clipboard and sized Cassandra up for a moment.
 “I hope she can steer or hear, because I do not know what else we could do with her.”

-“We could make her Deck Boss.”
+“We could make her deck boss.”

-“Or Captain.”
+“Or captain.”

 Cassandra made her way up to them, weaving through the remaining crates.

 “Cassandra,” said Percy, “I’m glad you made it.
 This is Hemi Howell, Deck Boss, First Mate, Navigator, Crew Trainer, and whatever the fuck else needs to be done.
-Basically he’s the one who does all the actual work.”
+Basically, he’s the one who does all the actual work.”

-“Nice to meet you Hemi,” said Cassandra.
-Percy could have sworn if she were wearing a skirt and unburdened by all the possessions she owned she would have curtsied.
+“Nice to meet you, Hemi,” said Cassandra.
+Percy could have sworn that if she were wearing a skirt and unburdened by all the possessions she owned, she would have curtsied.

-“Genuinely glad to have you aboard,” said Hemi, “we desperately need more hands, and with you taking a watch we all might actually be able to get a little sleep on this run.”
+“Genuinely glad to have you aboard,” said Hemi.
+“We desperately need more hands, and with you taking a watch, we all might actually be able to get a little sleep on this run.”

 Cassandra smiled up at Hemi.